Ntropish/slaw/readme.md

 `middle click` or `mouse scroll` to zoom

-`ctrl click` to add notes or nodes, alt click to remove them
+`ctrl click` to add notes, alt click to remove them

+Drag node types onto the node graph to add them, alt click to remove them

 box select by holding `shift` and dragging